Crosby, Stills, Nash & Young: CSNY: Déjà Vu to 4 Way Street, August 1969 – April 1971

-With Young on board, the restructured group embarked on a four-leg, 39-date tour that ended with three European concerts in January 1970.
+The now expanded group embarked on a four-leg, 39-date tour that ended with three European concerts in January 1970.
 Their first major public gig was on August 16, 1969, at the Auditorium Theatre in Chicago, with Joni Mitchell as their opening act.
 They mentioned they were going to someplace called Woodstock the next day, but that they had no idea where it was.
 Their one-hour show at the Woodstock Festival in the early morning of August 18, 1969, was a baptism by fire.
 The crowd of industry friends looking on from offstage was intimidating and prompted Stills to say, "This is the second time we've ever played in front of people, man.
 We're scared shitless."
 Their appearance at the festival and in the subsequent movie Woodstock, along with recording the Joni Mitchell song memorializing Woodstock, boosted the visibility of the quartet.
 CSNY appeared at other prominent festivals that year.
 Footage from two performances from the Big Sur Folk Festival (held on the grounds of the Esalen Institute on September 13–14, 1969) appears in the movie Celebration at Big Sur.
 They also appeared at the violence-plagued Altamont Free Concert on December 6, 1969, alongside Santana, Jefferson Airplane, the Flying Burrito Brothers, and the headlining Rolling Stones.
 During Crosby, Stills, Nash & Young's set, Stills was reported to be repeatedly stabbed in the leg by a "stoned-out" Hells Angel, with a sharpened bicycle spoke.
 At the band's request, their performance was not included in the subsequent film Gimme Shelter (1970).

 Great anticipation had built for the expanded supergroup and their first album with Young, Déjà Vu, which arrived in stores in March 1970.
-It topped the charts during a 97-week stay in the United States and generated three hit singles, including Mitchell's "Woodstock" [#11] with Stills singing lead and both of Nash's contributions ("Teach Your Children" [#16] and "Our House" [#30]).
+It topped the charts during a 97-week stay in the United States and generated three hit singles, including the Stills-sung cover of Mitchell's "Woodstock" (#11) and both of Nash's contributions ("Teach Your Children" [#16] and "Our House" [#30]).
 Certified septuple platinum by RIAA, the album's domestic sales currently sit at over 8 million copies; as of 2017, it remains the highest-selling album of each member's career.
 Déjà Vu was also the first release on the Atlantic Records SD-7200 "superstar" line, created by the label for its highest-profile artists; subsequent solo albums by Crosby, Stills, and Nash were the next releases in this series.